arkadianriver/arkadianriver.com/README.md

 1. Test and publish your site:

-   If you're building your site on Windows (like me) and you use WinSCP to sync with your remote site, you can use the `site.bat` file.
-Set up a `_site.env` file as described in the comments of `site.bat`.
+   If you're building your site on Windows (like me) you can use the `site.bat` file.

-   CAREFUL with that `synchronize -delete` flag and be _sure_ you've listed your site excludes correctly.
+   And, if you use WinSCP to sync with your remote site, you can use the _publish_ option.
+   To publish with WinSCP, set up a `_site.env` file as described in the comments of `site.bat`, being _particularly careful_ to list your site remote path and excludes correctly because the script uses the `syncronize -delete` option to mirror the entire remote folder to the local one.

    ```bash
    site {dev|devnof|preview|prod|publish}